cosmos/gaia/docs/althea/althea-testnet-docs/upgrading-tools.md

-# Download Althea chain and the Gravity tools
+# Update the Althea chain tools

 The gravity bridge tools package contains a number of programs for interacting with the bridge.
 These are updated much more frequently.